ALLRiPPED/tamoplus/README.md

 ## Color Section
 This is where you will find the info you can refference to change the colors of the background and font on the Overlay in the script.<br>
 I have a [Table of Color Names](https://allripped.github.io/ImageMagickColors.html) with the names that can be typed in to the BGM python script if you prefer to customize the overlay more.<br>
-find the line in the BGM.py script and edit them to fit your needs.<br>
+find the line in the BGM.py script and edit them to fit your needs.

      overlay_background_color = "DimGray"
      overlay_text_color = "LightCoral"